apalache-mc/apalache/docs/README.md

-# Apalache User Manual
+# Apalache Documentation

-The apalache user manual is written in markdown files in the [./src](./src) directory and compiled using [mdbook](https://github.com/rust-lang/mdBook).
+The Apalache documentation is written in markdown files in the [./src](./src) directory and compiled using [mdbook](https://github.com/rust-lang/mdBook).

 ## Building and previewing the documentation